 * 22 entries including: once & future Earth (series), South Africa versus AIDS (series), DNA mass storage (series), drone control via cellphone network, Apple iOS 11 security refinements, greenhouse farming in Alaska, fetal immune system, first aid superkit, European volcanic winter 822 CE, apps for food stamps, and US fire season 2017.

-* NEWS COMMENTARY FOR OCTOBER 2017: As discussed by an article from THE ECONOMIST ("The World's Most Powerful Man", 14 October 2017), American presidents in the postwar period have been conscious of their role in global leadership -- or at least they were, up to now, Donald Trump having decided to turn his back on multilateralism.
+* NEWS COMMENTARY FOR OCTOBER 2017: As discussed by an article from ECONOMIST.com ("The World's Most Powerful Man", 14 October 2017), American presidents in the postwar period have been conscious of their role in global leadership -- or at least they were, up to now, Donald Trump having decided to turn his back on multilateralism.

 Why Trump has done so can be discussed elsewhere; for present purposes, the significant fact is that Chinese President Xi Jinping has moved into the vacuum left by Trump's exit.
 To be sure, the USA still has the biggest economy and by far the biggest military, but Xi now has the highest profile on the world stage.
 To back up his international stature, Xi has the strongest control over China since Mao Zedong -- and unlike Mao's China, Xi's China is a global economic powerhouse.